camisatx/RoboticsND/projects/kinematics/kuka_kr210/README.md

 ## Test Code

-A forward kinematic test file called [kuka_fk.py](kuka_fk.py) builds transformation matrices for each joint.
-This is important for ensuring that these matrices are correct.

-To test the inverse kinematic code, the [kuka_ik.py file](kuka_ik.py) uses predetermined trigonometric formulas to determine the correct joint angles the arm should use to place the end-effector in the right position.
+The inverse kinematic code can be tested with the [IK_debug.py](IK_debug.py) file.
+It has the ability to test the code against multiple positions and orientations, printing out the error rates for the joint angles and the wrist center location.

-Finally, the [IK_server.py file](IK_server.py) contains the code that links into the ROS/Gazebo/Rviz simulator.
+Finally, the [IK_server.py](IK_server.py) file contains the code that links into the ROS/Gazebo/Rviz simulator.

 ### Running the Simulator